WeWork begins search for a new CEO: sources

 WeWork is in discussions with T-Mobile US Inc Chief Executive Officer John Legere to take over as head of the office-sharing start-up, the Wall Street Journal reported on Monday, citing people familiar with the matter.

-WeWork's current co-CEOs, Artie Minson and Sebastian Gunningham, have only been in place since September but the talks indicated SoftBank Group , WeWork's majority owner, is eager for a fresh change after a botched effort to go public this year.
+WeWork's current co-CEOs, Artie Minson and Sebastian Gunningham, have only been in place since September, but talks indicated SoftBank Group , WeWork's majority owner, is eager for a fresh change after a botched effort to go public this year.

-WeWork has been in talks with a number of potential CEO candidates, including T-Mobile US Inc CEO John Legere, the sources said.
+WeWork has been in talks with a number of potential CEO candidates, including U.S. wireless carrier T-Mobile US Inc CEO John Legere, the sources said.
 The Wall Street Journal first reported on Legere's talks with WeWork about the CEO job.

 WeWork and T-Mobile declined to comment.

-It was not clear whether WeWork's talks with Legere are current.
-If so, the could represent a conflict for him, given that he is seeking to renegotiate with SoftBank the US$26 billion merger of T-Mobile and Spring.
+Legere is not a leading candidate for the WeWork CEO role, one of the sources said.
+Ongoing talks with WeWork could represent a conflict, given that Legere is seeking to renegotiate with SoftBank the US$26 billion merger of T-Mobile and Sprint Corp .

 The deal is currently awaiting regulatory approval, and Legere said last week talks were ongoing with Sprint to extend their merger agreement.
-But he declined to rule out requesting the US$26 billion price be reduced.
+He declined to rule out requesting that the US$26 billion price be reduced.

-SoftBank last month spent around US$10 billion to take control of WeWork, rescuing the company from potential bankruptcy after it failed to complete an initial public offering which also led to the departure of Neumann.
+SoftBank last month spent around US$10 billion to take control of WeWork, rescuing the company from potential bankruptcy after it failed to complete an initial public offering, which also led to Neumann's departure.

 Since taking control of WeWork, SoftBank has already installed its chief operating officer, Marcelo Claure, as the executive chairman of WeWork parent The We Company.